 (D) The Reserve Fund and Rollovers

 - (2) The Jackpot can roll five times.
-If the Jackpot is not won in the fifth Rollover Lotto Draw (known as the “Must Be Won Draw”), it will be distributed to the remaining cash Prize categories in the percentages set out in the table below, provided there are Winning Lotto Entries in all of those cash Prize categories.
+Until the Change Date, if the Jackpot is not won in the fifth Rollover Lotto Draw (known as the “Must Be Won Draw”), it will be distributed to the remaining cash Prize categories in the percentages set out in the table below, provided there are Winning Lotto Entries in all of those cash Prize categories.
 If there are no Winning Lotto Entries in any of the Prize categories listed in the table below, the Jackpot in the Must Be Won Draw will be distributed amongst those cash Prize categories in which there are Winning Lotto Entries, in the percentages agreed by Camelot and the Commission.

 - (3) If there is a Lotto promotion on the same day as a Must Be Won Draw, the Lotto promotion mechanic will be applied first.

-Prize table Prize Categories Allocation of Jackpot by Prize category
+Prize table Prize categories Allocation of Jackpot by Prize category

 Match 5 + Bonus Ball